-One way in which Cloud for Adobe Commerce deploys differently than other Magento installations is that it does not marshal base packages on the Cloud environment.
+One way in which Adobe Commerce on cloud infrastructure deploys differently than other installation types is that it does not marshal base packages on the Cloud environment.
 This could change in a future Cloud release, but for now, on the Cloud environment—specifically, the marshalling functionality of

 magento/magento-composer-installer—it is disabled.

-When upgrading to a new Cloud for Adobe Commerce version or adding, removing, or changing any packages that rely on file marshaling, you must:
+When upgrading to a new Adobe Commerce on cloud infrastructure version or adding, removing, or changing any packages that rely on file marshaling, you must:

 The new version of the base packages are marshalled out into the Cloud project root directory, which means files are added, removed, and changed.